The Best Peruvian Restaurants In LA guide image

 The Best Seafood Tostadas In LA

-Ceviche and french baguettes are two things rarely found under the same roof, but such a magical place does exist in Culver City.
-Whether you unknowingly stop by for Peruvian food and walk out with sourdough or vice versa, you’ll hopefully leave Lonzo’s pleasantly surprised.
-For starters, order some beautiful honey bay oysters as an appetizer, which come with spicy rocoto pepper sauce, ponzu, and sweet red onion.
-They’re fresh, spicy, a tad sweet from the onion, and exactly what our bodies need after taking a pummeling from the LA sun.
-Decked-out marisco cocteles are also on the menu, and they luckily come in a tall glass of tart leche de tigre.
+Ceviche and french baguettes aren't always found under the same roof, but such a magical place does exist in Culver City.
+Whether you unknowingly stop by for Peruvian food and walk out with sourdough or vice versa, you’ll leave Lonzo’s happier than when you came in.
+We like to start meals with honey bay oysters and a decked-out marisco coctel that comes in a tall glass of tart leche de tigre.
 This sour lemon-ají juice is mixed with shrimp, calamari, kampachi, Peruvian choclo corn, and chancha to create the seafood sundae of our dreams.

 RESERVE A TABLE